simon-frankau/dumb-vga/README.md

 screen size - not the visible screen size, but the screen size with all the sync bits.

-A bit of twiddling gives a 768x480 visible display that is 1024x512 once all the sync etc. is factored in.
+A bit of twiddling gives a 384x240 visible display that is 512x256 once all the sync etc. is factored in.

 ## Clocking

-Rather than try to engineer something with a ~30MHz clock, I decided to start with a basic version that can only display "super-wide" pixels, by running using a 2MHz clock, making each pixel 16 "underlying" pixels wide.
-Low horizontal resolution in exchange for making my life a lot easier.
-This has now been upgraded to a 32MHz clock being used to produce a 16MHz dot clock.
+A 32MHz clock is used as a dot clock for a 768x480 image at 60 FPS (1024x512 when sync signals are factored in).
+The Flash cannot handle a 32MHz data rate, but we clock it every other cycle and do scan-line doubling to display a 384x240 image.

 ## VGA levels